Litopenaeus setiferus: Life cycle

 Spawning in L. setiferus occurs while the water is warm, between the increase in water temperatures in the spring and the sudden decline in temperature in the fall.
 It generally occurs within 9 km of the shoreline, in water less than 9 m deep in the Atlantic, or 8–31 m deep in the Gulf of Mexico.
 Males attach a spermatophore to the females, which is then used to fertilize the eggs as they are released.
 Each female releases 500,000–1,000,000 purplish eggs, each 0.2–0.3 mm across, which sink to the bottom of the water column.

 After 10–12 hours, the eggs hatch into nauplius larvae, which are 0.3 mm long, planktonic and unable to feed.
-They molt five times to reach the protozoa stage, 1 mm long.
+They molt five times to reach the protozoea stage, 1 mm long.
 These grow to 2.5 mm long over two molts, before passing through three molts as a mysis larva.
-About 15–20 days after hatching, the animals reaches the postlarva stage; in the second postlarval stage, at a length of 7 mm, they begin to enter estuaries and drop down to the substrate.
+About 15–20 days after hatching, the animals reach the postlarva stage; in the second postlarval stage, at a length of 7 mm, they begin to enter estuaries and drop down to the substrate.

 Spring rains flush the shrimp out into the ocean.
 In the Eastern United States, shrimp then migrate south towards warmer waters.